MichaelCurrin/docsify-js-tutorial/docs/README.md

 #### Favicon

-You can customize _index.html_ with a custom favicon if one exists.
+Optionally customize _index.html_ to point to a custom _favicon_, if you added one.

 ```html
 <link rel="icon" href="_media/favicon.ico">